akhil1198/githubProfiles/README.md

 # githubProfiles
-A github profile viewer of different users build with ReactJS
+A github profile viewer of different users built with ReactJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).